 If that wasn’t enough, she had a number of internships and jobs throughout college, including with NBC and AOL.
 She formed a network of mentors, including several powerful women in media.
 But after taking a gender studies class, she decided to use her journalism superpower to highlight powerful women.

 “I was in this bubble of thinking that women ran the world.
-But I learned that less than five percent of women are Fortune 500 CEOs, that only 18 women in the world are heads of state . . . what is going on?”
+But I learned that less than five percent of Fortune 500 CEOs are women, that only 18 women in the world are heads of state . . . what is going on?”